Skip to main content

 Monthly new core enrollments (2024–25)~448 new core enrollments per monthFOI-MCSS-2025-12-10 (annualized rate)

-Net monthly waitlist growth~526 new unfunded children per month (registrations outpace enrollments)End The Wait Ontario — FOI-based rate calculation
+Net monthly waitlist growth~526 new unfunded children per month (registrations outpace enrollments)Calculated from OAC FOI data (Dec 2024 vs Dec 2025 registration/enrollment counts)

 Analysis

 Absolute enrollment numbers increasing is not the same as the waitlist shrinking.
 As long as new registrations exceed new enrollments, the net waitlist grows.
-The government's "progress" framing describes the numerator while ignoring the denominator.
-This is not disputed — the FAO has modeled the same trajectory.
+In effect, the "progress" framing highlights enrollment gains without accounting for the faster growth in registrations.
+This dynamic is not disputed — the FAO has modeled the same trajectory.

 OAP Waitlist Data (FOI) →Waitlist Projections →